-During 2022, there were no new significant related party relationships, as well as no significant related party transactions, other than dividend distribution of EUR 154 million, that are relevant for disclosure to get an understanding of the changes in the consolidated financial position and performance of NIBC, since the end of the last annual reporting period.
+During 2022, there were no new significant related party relationships, as well as no significant related party transactions, other than dividend distribution of EUR 113 million, that are relevant for disclosure to get an understanding of the changes in the consolidated financial position and performance of NIBC, since the end of the last annual reporting period.

-Transactions with other entities controlled by NIBC's shareholders
+There were no transactions with other entities controlled by NIBC's shareholders in 2022 and 2021.